pocean2001/rffootprint/README.md

 footprint.rect(size, origin=(0,0), layer='F.Cu', flip=False)
    - draw a filled rectangle using a polygon
    - 'origin' sets the starting corner of the rectangle
-   - 'layer' sets the kicad PCB layer
+   - 'layer' sets the KiCad PCB layer
    - setting 'flip' flips the Y axis

 footprint.edge(size, origin=(0,0), width=0.15, layer='Edge.Cuts')
    - draw a rectange using lines
    - 'origin' sets the starting corner of the rectangle
    - 'width' sets the width of the line along the rectangle
-   - 'layer' sets the kicad PCB layer
+   - 'layer' sets the KiCad PCB layer

 footprint.via(pos, origin=(0,0), size=(1,1), drill=0.5, pad=1)
    - create a via at pos + origin